mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 An integer port-matches a given cookie if any of the following conditions are true:
-  1. The integer exactly matches the cookie’s port value.
+  1. The integer exactly matches the cookie's port value.

-  2. The cookie’s host-only-flag is false.
+  2. The cookie's host-only-flag is false.
 ~~~

 We also want to add a sub-algorithm to protect origin cookies from being
 overwritten/shadowed by domain cookies.
-This’ll be run during the
+This'll be run during the
 creation of new cookies in a later step.

 ~~~